-We used to have two cats, Stones and Sebastian, but we lost Sebastian, who was our big fat orange cat.
-We were out with friends on a Friday night and when we came home the first thing that struck me was that the whole house smelled like pee.
+Steve and Thelma used to have two cats, Stones and Sebastian, but they lost Sebastian, who was their big fat orange cat.
+They were out with friends on a Friday night and when they came home the first thing that struck them was that the whole house smelled like pee.
 It looked like a massacre had happened downstairs in the den.

-We let the dogs out and Stones, our smaller cat, was at the baby gate frantically trying to get out, too.
+They let the dogs out and Stones, their smaller cat, was at the baby gate frantically trying to get out, too.

 “What the hell went on?”
-I asked Brian.
+Telly asked Steve.

-In the backyard Nanook, our Husky, was all over Gretel, our German Shepherd.
+In the backyard Nanook, their Husky, was all over Gretel, their German Shepherd.

-“No, no, no, she’s fine,” Brian said, after checking her out.
+“No, no, no, she’s fine,” Steve said, after checking her out.

-We went back in, down to the den, and Brian found Sebastian.
+They went back into the house, down to the den, sniffing around, and Steve found Sebastian.

-He scooped up Sebastian, who was meowing and screaming, wrapped him up as snugly as he could in a blanket, and we drove him to the Animal Hospital.
+He scooped up Sebastian, who was hissing and screaming, wrapped him up as snugly as he could in a blanket, and they drove him to the Animal Hospital.

 “He’s a little heavy, too.”